adeshrd/beer-app/README.md

 ### How to run app

-1. gradlew build
+1. ./gradlew build
 2. java -jar build/lib/beer.jar

 ### How to run tests

-1. gradlew test
+1. ./gradlew test

 ### Information
  - Shows beer data along with images using base64 encoding